 Adding value to tuna

 Conservation International and partners are collaborating with the private sector to assist Pacific Island countries to increase the value of tuna and to create more jobs based on tuna fisheries.
-This includes an exchange of knowledge between Pacific Island fisheries agencies and Iceland, a global leader in sustainable fisheries development.
+This includes exchanges of knowledge between Pacific Island fisheries agencies and Iceland, a global leader in sustainable fisheries development.
+It also includes development of the Pacific Islands Ocean Cluster to foster start-ups in fish product innovation.

 Our tuna initiative